 - The second betting round begins with the first active player going to the dealer’s left to draw cards from the deck.

-- In the showdown, if more than one player remains, they reveal their cards, and the player with the highest ranking hand wins.
+- In the showdown, if more than one player remains, they reveal their cards, and the player with the highest-ranking hand wins.

-- Here are the poker hand rankings to determine the winner: The Royal Flush - Straight flush - Four-of-a-kind - Full house - Flush - Straight - Three-of-a-kind - Two Pair - One Pair - High Card.
+- Here are the poker hand rankings to determine the winner: The Royal Flush, Straight flush, Four-of-a-kind, Full house, Flush, Straight, Three-of-a-kind, Two Pair, One Pair - High Card.

-5 Card Draw Poker Rules: A Complete Guide
+5 Card Draw Poker Rules

-Here are the 5 card poker rules:
+Here are the 5-card poker rules:

 Card Dealing Rules